NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       -te -7050.5 -10890.5 -1919.5 -5759.5                  \
       ldem_80s_20m_scale.tif ref.tif

+The values passed to ``-te`` are the bounds of the area of interest.
+See a discussion about them below.

 It is suggested to use a `stereographic projection
 <https://proj.org/operations/projections/stere.html>`_ centered around
 the area of interest when resampling the terrain.
 For example, set::